LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 k3s
 ~~~

-k3s was created by Rancher Labs as a simple way to deploy low-resource Kubernetes clusters quickly.
+k3s was created by Rancher Labs as a simple way to deploy small Kubernetes clusters quickly.
 It supports both x86 and ARM processors.
 It uses the ``containerd`` runtime by default, CoreDNS for hostname resolution and management, and Flannel for networking.
 All of the tools and resources are provided in a single ``k3s`` binary.
 All beta and alpha features of Kubernetes have been removed to keep the binary small.

 Master: